kiboschool/course-pm-and-design/src/lessons/ui-design-basics.md

 ## **Learning Outcomes**

-After completing this lesson, you will be able to:
+After completing this lesson, you will:

 - Understand typography and how its used in UI design
 - Understand color and how its used in UI design